WOM-Platform/Registry/docs/protocols.md

 ```

 `Payload` is a JSON-encoded object, encrypted with the *session key* specified in the request.

-Encryption makes use of the 256-bit AES&nbsp;algorithm, with PKCS#7 padding.
+*Note:* encryption makes use of the 256-bit AES&nbsp;algorithm in CBC mode, with PKCS#7 padding.
+The first 128&nbsp;bits of the payload make up the CBC Initial Vector.
+The rest of the payload is the actual encrypted data.

-Contents of the object are shown below:
+Contents of the decrypted JSON object have the following structure:

 ```json
 {